HIPAA Compliance

 Administrative Safeguards:

-Implement policies for managing ePHI security, like HIPAA risk assessments and training for staff who handle ePHI.
+Document and implement policies and procedures for managing ePHI security, like HIPAA risk assessments and training for staff who handle ePHI.

 Assign a HIPAA compliance officer to oversee compliance.